Linos Benakis: Academic teaching, organizations, conferences, and awards

 In 1984 Linos Benakis taught at the Princeton University in the United States, while in 1987-88 he was a visiting professor at the University of Crete (Rethymnon), in which he will teach again in the 2000s (decade).
 Also, during the period 1990–1994, he was vice president of the Ionian University in Corfu.
 The important contribution of Linos Benakis’ work in the History of Philosophy quickly gained wide recognition and acceptance by the scientific community.
-So he was elected member of the Board of the "International Society for the Study of Medieval Philosophy" for ten years (1982-1992) and he was chairman of the "Byzantine Philosophy Committee" of the same Society.
+So he was elected member of the Board of the "International Society for the Study of Medieval Philosophy" for ten years (1982–1992) and he was chairman of the "Byzantine Philosophy Committee" of the same Society.
 In 1983 as a fellow of the Academy of Athens he became in charge of the "Elli Lambridi Philosophical Library".
 He participated in many symposia and conferences, and he has been a key organizer of several of them.
 Among the latter, the Symposium on "The Neoplatonism and Medieval Philosophy" in October 1995 in Corfu and the "Symposium on Byzantine Philosophy" held in 1997 on the occasion of the celebration of Thessaloniki as the cultural capital of Europe were very significant.
 On December 13, 1995, he was awarded the title of Honorary Doctor of the Department of Psychology, Education and Philosophy at the University of Ioannina, and the same year he founded the "Working Group for the Study of Byzantine philosophy in Greece", which brings together many research scholars from all the Greek territory.
 He is a member of numerous organizations with scientific and humanitarian purposes, and participates in the editorial boards of international journals, such as the "Medieval Philosophy and Theology", "European Journal of Science and Theology" etc. In a speech in the Meeting of the Academy of Athens on December 7, 2010, on the "Cultural roots of Europe", on the occasion of the book by the French Professor Sylvain Gouguenheim, "Aristotle at Mont-Saint-Michel: The Greek roots of Christian Europe", he endorsed the author's views, which received negative criticism by islamophiles, and referred to the contribution of Greek Byzantium in the spread of Aristotelianism in the West.

 The Hellenic Ministry of Culture and Sports awarded Linos Benakis the State Prize for Literary Translation 2013, Translation from the Ancient Greek into Modern Greek Literature, for the book "Iamblichus, the Exhortation to Philosophy" published by the Academy of Athens.

 The Society of Friends of Panayiotis Kanellopoulos at its event on February 22, 2017, in the Athens Club declared its former chairman, Linos Benakis, Honorary President to honor his long-term contribution.
 The main speaker of the banquet was Nikos Dendias, former minister and member of parliament Athens B.

 Personal life and death

-Benakis died on 12 October 2022, at the age of 94.
+Benakis died in Athens on 12 October 2022, at the age of 94.